davidjimenezanca/Example_Spring-Data-Redis/README.md

 Note 1: This is a console app

-Note 2: Please be aware that, each time the process is started, data are evicted from Redis
+Note 2: Please be aware that, each time the process is started, all data are evicted from Redis

 Note 3: You can stop Camel Consumer just tipyng Ctrl+C at Terminal